 As part of the interactive media features, the children's departments at Calvin Park, Isabel Turner, Central and Rideau Heights provide access to games on designated computers.

-Can I bring my own disks (CD, DVD, flash drive, memory card, floppy disk)?
+Can I bring my own disks (CD, DVD, flash drive, memory card)?

 All of our computers are able to read CDs, DVDs, and have USB ports able to read flash drives.
-We can also provide drives that will be able to read older, 3½-inch floppy disks.
-Floppy disks may also be available for purchase at the reference desk for $2.00 and flash drives for $8.00.
+Flash drives may also be available for purchase at the reference desk for $8.00.